ryusei-hayashi/eggman/README.md

 ## Usage
 ### Source Music
+- Enter the music prepared for the developing game
+  - Web Service\t: Enter the URL of these sites
-- Enter the URL of the music to use in developing game
+  - Direck Link\t: Enter the URL of the audio file
-- URL support Spotify, SoundCloud, YouTube, Hotlink
+  - Audio file\t: Enter the uploaded audio file

 ### Source Scene
 - Enter the scene where Source Music is used